inner-outer-space/nyc-collisions-analytics/README.md

 ## MAGE
 In the Mage folder:
-1. Change the my.env to .env
+1. Change name of the `my.env` file to `.env`
 2. In the .env file, update the following variables:
    - GOOGLE_PROJECT_ID
-3. In mage/nyc-collisions/dbt/collisions/profiles.yml update the project and dataset
+3. In mage/nyc-collisions/dbt/collisions/profiles.yml update: </br>
+   - dev > project --> to your project_id
+   - prod > project --> to your project_id
-4. In mage/nyc-collisions/dbt/collisions/models/staging/schema.yml update database (project_id) and schema (bq dataset)
+5. In mage/nyc-collisions/dbt/collisions/models/staging/schema.yml update >/br>
+   - database --> to your project_id

+## RUNNING THE PIPELINE
+1. In the Mage Folder run `docker-compose up`